artus9033/artus9033/README.md

 # Hey there 👋

 I'm a fullstack developer, studying Automatics & Robotics at the AGH UST so as not to get bored with standard reserach fields for programming.
+If you want to read a bit more, take a look at [my website](https://artus9033.now.sh) or play a Rust-WASM-React Game of Life implementation with tone synthesization [on the website as well](https://artus9033.now.sh/game-of-life).

 <br/>